+In stead of hours, this vegetable beef stew takes about 30 minutes using a pressure cooker so you can get dinner on the table fast.
+Make this stew on the weekend an enjoy on busy weekday nights.
+It holds for 3-4 days in the refrigerator, or you can freeze it.
 If you don’t have a pressure cooker, make it the traditional way.
 Don’t cook the carrots separately.
 Add the carrots and tomatoes to the pot, cover and simmer on low heat until the beef is done and the vegetables are tender.
 It will just take longer.

 Beef Broth – What to Buy and What to Avoid

-About Pressure Cookers
+About Instant Pots and Pressure Cookers

 Prep and Cooking Tips